filkry/gamechooser2/notes.md

 Gamechooser1 data is successfully imported, and now I keep thinking of things to do.
 I'd like to dump a list here so I hopefully don't forget all of them!

-+ discover how all sessions got deleted one time
-+ floating error/refresh message
-+ better error handling in the client
-    + check what happens when the server returns a Result::Err
-+ styling
-+ collection screen enter for search
 + when starting session, prevent starting session for game that already has session going
 + when adding, try to catch duplicate entries
 + add screen filter out DLC